TubeHaus.com

 Vessels on rivers may not be over 18 feet in length.
 Different > Okay - No Restrictions

-Note: Some Outfitters have their own rules about *"Private Equipment" - call before coming out.
+some Outfitters have their own rules about *"Private Equipment" - so call before coming out with large private equipment.

 * When the river flow on the Guadalupe River is "ABOVE" 500cfs, it is mandatory for all children under 8 years of age to wear a life jacket.
 Different > Not Required - but highly recommended!